yalp-log/yalp/doc/topics/plugins.rst

 and ``shutdown`` functions.
 The class name must be ``Outputer`` for YALP's plugin import system to discover the outputer.
 The module name will be used to configure the outputer.
-The ``BaseOutpuer`` is written so that the ``output`` function is only called if the event passes teh ``type`` filter, thus ``output`` can assume the event should be output.
+The ``BaseOutpuer`` is written so that the ``output`` function is only called if the event passes the ``type`` filter, thus ``output`` can assume the event should be output.
 The ``shutdown`` function is called when the service is stopped.
 It should preform and cleanup, cleanly releasing any resources.